grahampugh/grahampugh/README.md

 ## Deprecations ☠️

 The projects based on [python-jss](https://github.com/jssimporter/python-jss) that I inherited from Shea Craig, namely JSSImporter, Spruce, jss_helper, JSSRecipeCreator, and python-jss itself, are all now deprecated.
-Most of these will cease to function in March 2024, when Jamf removes Basic Authentication from Jamf Pro.
 You can still find the code in the [JSSImporter](https://github.com/jssimporter) organisation.

 <!--
 **grahampugh/grahampugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.